 Van life Laundry

 A necessary evil of living in a van is having to wash our clothes in a launderette rather than easily at home in our own washing machine.
 Like it or not we’re going to run out of clean clothes eventually and so need to pay to wash them.
 For us we generally need to do laundry around once a month.
-This is because we are able to extend the life of our wardrobe by washing our pants, socks and smaller items using a Laundreez bag.
-This is a £15 bag which is a manual washing machine for small clothing items.
+This is because we are able to extend the life of our wardrobe by washing our pants, socks and smaller items using a portable washing machine.
 It’s super simple to use and means we can wash our underwear regularly and put off those trips to the launderette.

 When we do our laundry it costs us around £20 to wash and dry everything.
 We can reduce this price by hanging our clothes up to dry on washing lines we put up but the additional £5 a month we pay to dry everything in one go save us having to have damp clothes drying around the van for a week.

 Cost per month: £20